Who We Are

-Jay Bogaards is a Research Assistant II at the TIRR Memorial Hermann Brain Injury Research Center (BIRC).
+Jay Bogaards is a Research Assistant III and Clinical Research Coordinator at the TIRR Memorial Hermann Brain Injury Research Center (BIRC).
 He has a Master of Arts in Clinical Psychology from the University of Colorado at Colorado Springs.
 He is a certified clinical research professional (CCRP) and has been involved in traumatic brain injury research since 2008.

 Mr. Bogaards' current research involves an amantadine hydrochloride clinical trial in the treatment of chronic TBI irritability and aggression, a case management project to improve employment outcomes through a state vocational rehabilitation service, as well as a randomized-controlled trial looking at the effectiveness of acceptance and commitment therapy (ACT) for reducing emotional distress and improving participation outcomes after traumatic brain injury.

 Wilma Chua, BBA

 Wilma Chua is research assistant in the Brain Injury Research Center at TIRR Memorial Hermann.
 She's been a research assistant in the Brain Injury Research Center for three years.